Contents

 Advantages:

-• Barracuda’s user interface is relatively simple and easy to navigate, and creating backup jobs is a rather intuitive process
+- Barracuda’s user interface is relatively simple and easy to navigate, and creating backup jobs is intuitive

-• Separate schedules could be set up for every single source that is backed up by Barracuda Backup’s appliance
+- Separate schedules can be set up for every single source that is backed up by Barracuda Backup’s appliance

 Shortcomings:

-• Barracuda’s pricing policy is not what you would call egregious, but it is high enough for plenty of smaller businesses to not use it purely because they cannot afford it in the long run
+- Barracuda’s pricing policy is not egregious, but it is high enough to make it unaffordable for many smaller businesses

-• The solution’s reporting capabilities are rather basic and filtering through multiple reports can be a bit of a problem
+- The solution’s reporting capabilities are rather basic; filtering through multiple reports can be a bit of a problem

-• Every first-time loading of the solution takes quite a lot of time, no matter how fast the connection or the hardware in question actually is.
+- Every first-time loading of the solution takes time, no matter how fast the connection or the hardware in question actually is.

 Pricing (at time of writing):

-• The way Barracuda collects data for such a quote is rather interesting – there is an entire configuration tool available that allows potential customers to choose from a number of options in order for Barracuda to gain a better understanding of the client’s needs.
+- The way Barracuda collects data for such a quote is rather interesting.
+There is an entire configuration tool available that allows potential customers to choose from a number of options that allows Barracuda to gain a better understanding of the client’s needs.

-• There are five different steps that this tool has before dropping the user to the last page with the request to “contact Barracuda to proceed”, including:
+- This configuration tool puts the user through five different steps before dropping the user to the last page with the request to “contact Barracuda to proceed,” including:

-• Physical Locations – offers the ability to show how many different locations the client wants to cover, as well as the amount of raw data necessary (the basic setting is 1 location and 3TB of data)
+- Physical Locations – offers the ability to show how many different locations the user wants to cover, as well as the amount of raw data necessary (the basic setting is 1 location and 3TB of data)

-• Deployment – the ability to choose between deployment options, there are three options to choose from: physical appliance, virtual appliance, and managed service
+- Deployment – the ability to choose among three different deployment options: physical appliance, virtual appliance, and managed service

-• Offsite Replication – an optional feature to replicate your data somewhere as an offsite storage, there is a choice between Barracuda’s own cloud, AWS, network transfer to another physical location, or no replication at all (this particular option is not recommended)
+- Offsite Replication – an optional feature that replicates data somewhere as offsite storage: Barracuda’s own cloud, AWS, network transfer to another physical location, or no replication at all (this particular option is not recommended)

-• Office 365 Backup – a short and simple choice between choosing to create backups of existing Office 365 data or to decline the option if you do not wish this data to be backed up or there is no data at all
+- Office 365 Backup – this is a short and simple choice between choosing to create backups of existing Office 365 data or to decline the option if this is not to be backed up, or there is no data at all

-• Support Options – a choice between three possible options, including the basic update package and the 8-to-5 customer support, an option with instant equipment replacement in case of a hardware failure and the 24/7 customer support, and a separate option for a dedicated team of engineers to be assigned to your specific company’s case
+- Support Options – a choice among three possible options, including the basic update package and 8-to-5 customer support; an option with instant equipment replacement in case of a hardware failure and the 24/7 customer support; and a separate option for a dedicated team of engineers to be assigned to your specific company’s case

 Customer reviews (original spelling):